 In the herb book by the German botanist Hieronymus buck (1498-1554) it is mentioned around the year 1550 as "Drutsch" or "Drutscht".
-The German Ampelograph Karl Friedrich Gok (1776-1849) described the variety in 1836 as Vitis fissilis (fissure = crack), because the berries rip slightly in autumn after rain.
-The name "Reuschling" first appeared in 1614 in the "Weingartordnung" of Count Philipp Ernst von Hohenlohe-Langenburg (1584-1628) in Franconia.
-The variety was in Alsace, in the German growing areas Franconia. palatinate and Wuerttemberg, as well as in German and western Switzerland widespread.
-In Switzerland she was before the time of Müller-Thurgau next to the Elbling the most common vine.
-Today she is almost only in the Switzerland on 23 hectares (12 of them around Lake Zurich), as well as a small amount in Germany ( to bathe ) (Kym Anderson ).
-In the vine museum of the winery Leth (Rock a W., Lower Austria) are also a few sticks.
+The German ampelographer Karl Friedrich Gok (1776-1849) designated the variety in 1836 as Vitis fissilis (fissure = crack) because the berries tear open slightly after rain in autumn.
+The name "Reuschling" did not appear until 1614 in the "Weingartordnung" of Count Philipp Ernst von Hohenlohe-Langenburg (1584-1628) in Franconia.
+The variety was in Alsace, in the German growing areas Franconia. palatinate and Wuerttemberg, as well as widespread in German and French-speaking Switzerland.
+In Switzerland it was before the time of the Müller-Thurgau next to the Elbling the most common vine.
+Today it is almost only in the Switzerland on 23 hectares (including 12 around Lake Zurich), as well as in small quantities Germany ( to bathe ) grown (Kym Anderson ).
+In the vine museum of the winery Leth (Fels a.
+W., NÖ) there are also a few sticks.

 Source: Wine Grapes / J. Robinson, J. Harding, J. Vouillamoz / Penguin Books Ltd. 2012